 Oh and you can see that we chose a widespread faucet for each sink.
 It’s our favorite of all the bathroom faucet options because it looks so crisp and is super easy to clean when it doesn’t have the components clumped closer or sitting on a backplate that collects mineral deposits from the water.
 The faucets are $140 each, which isn’t nothing, but $280 for a totally elevated sink hardware situation to complement our new quartz counters felt like a good call – and we love the result.

 If you listened to last week’s podcast you heard me gush about this local carpenter named Billy who creates gorgeous new doors and drawers that he adds to existing cabinet frames (remember when he redid our friend Teresa’s kitchen as well as our friend Carey’s kitchen and her rental kitchen?!
 He’s a MASTER!).
-And the best thing that could have ever happened for the timeline of this room is that we somehow had the foresight to hire him in November to come measure the doors and drawers so he could start building them as we worked away on our master bathroom.
+For anyone local to the Richmond, Virginia area – here is his contact info: Harper & Taylor Custom Woodworks, LLC (804-467-7014).
+Billy is the best thing that could have ever happened for the timeline of this room is that we somehow had the foresight to hire him in November to come measure the doors and drawers so he could start building them as we worked away on our bathroom.
 We just had bathrooms on the mind, and it felt like a smart thing to get rolling in the background since we figured we’d tackle this room next.
 Little did we know how much that would help our “ahh-we’re-actually-moving!” timeline a few months later!

 I’m sure if you listened to me say “new doors but old frames” on the podcast it sounded like some sort of cheap cop out or something, but the results are SO CUSTOM and SO ELEVATED!